rkube/dd_clustering/README.md

-This is a basic implementation of (https://arxiv.org/abs/1902.04981)[Deep Divergence-Based Approach to Clustering].
+This is a basic implementation of [Deep Divergence-Based Approach to Clustering] (https://arxiv.org/abs/1902.04981).
-Much of the implementation details follow [https://github.com/DanielTrosten/mvc](this implementation).
+Much of the implementation details follow [this implementation](https://github.com/DanielTrosten/mvc).

 The code in this repository implements clustering of a circle